One of the most common questions I hear from new cat (or dog) parents is:

-Spaying and neutering are the medical terms that veterinarians use to describe the surgical removal of the ovaries and uterus of female cats or the testicles of male cats respectively.
+Spaying and neutering are the medical terms that veterinarians use to describe the surgical removal of the ovaries and uterus of females or the testicles of males respectively.

 The main goal of this procedure is to reduce fertility and curb cat overpopulation and homelessness.

 Though the surgical procedures are quite straightforward, animal laws allow only licensed veterinarians to perform them.

 Before the surgery, expect the veterinarian to examine your kitty physically, and perhaps carry out a full blood analysis.
 Kitty is then prepared for the surgery by shaving and cleaning the relevant area, and by putting your kitty to sleep with anesthesia.

 Why Should I Spay or Neuter My Cat?

 One of the major reasons for spaying or neutering your cat is to prevent births that you did not plan for, which helps reduce cat overpopulation.

 At any particular time, millions of felines end up on the streets every year.